 Graduate school benefits

 Graduate schools recognize the valuable service experience returned Peace Corps Volunteers bring to underserved communities at home.
-The Paul D. Coverdell Fellows program partners offer returned Peace Corps Volunteers reduced tuition, assistantships, and stipends at more than 90 participating universities and colleges.
+The Paul D. Coverdell Fellows program partners offer returned Peace Corps Volunteers reduced tuition, assistantships, and stipends at participating universities and colleges.

 Become part of a vibrant network